 Feeling stressed?
 Take 15 minutes to relax and use thin sliced local cucumber as a face mask.
 The cucumber’s unique anti- inflammatory properties will help sooth and refresh puffy eyes tired from too much screen time at the computer and your skin will feel better too.

-The tiny little yellow flowers that spot the vine as the budding cucumbers start to grow are delicious as well, packed with a concentrated cucumber taste, they make a perfect edible garnish for anything lemony or flavored with dill, tarragon or cilantro.
+The tiny little yellow flowers that spot the vine as the budding cucumbers start to grow are delicious as well, packed with a concentrated cucumber taste, they make a perfect edible garnish for anything lemony or flavored with dill or tarragon.

 One of my favorite local cucumber-y party foods is a chilled cucumber soup.
 I use it as a foil for grilled shrimp and as a great excuse to break out fun shot glasses and cute tiny straws to create a clever way to serve.
 Some people just don’t get cold soups – but when you pour the creamy flavorful broth in a fun class and call it a summer cocktail starter, well then, that’s a different story.

-If you are looking for flavors to pair with your cukes and cilantro – turn to citrus.
-Lemon, orange and even tangerine brighten the taste and aroma of any cucumber recipe.
-Traditionally, you can add a citrusy flavor by using the juice of the fruit – or a more intense version by using the zest – the yellow, or orange part of the skin of any citrus fruit contains the oils which offer a more intense variation on the fruit’s bright flavor.
+If you are looking for flavors to pair with your cukes turn to citrus or local peaches.
+Lemon, orange, tangerine or the flavor of a ripe peach all brighten the taste and aroma of any cucumber recipe.
+You can add a citrusy flavor by using the juice of the fruit – or a more intense version by using the zest – the yellow, or orange part of the skin of any citrus fruit contains the oils which offer a more intense variation on the fruit’s bright flavor.

 JUST PICKED LOCAL CUCUMBER LEMON SOUP